mui/material-ui/docs/src/pages/customization/globals/globals.md

 ## Global CSS

-In the event you are using the [CssBasline](/components/css-baseline/) component to apply global resets, you can reuse the infrastructure to apply global styles.
+If you are using the [CssBaseline](/components/css-baseline/) component to apply global resets, it can also be used to apply global styles.
 For instance:

 ```jsx
 const theme = createMuiTheme({